News & Publications

 Hal was an engaging and generous collaborator and a dedicated mentor to many gerontology researchers in Australia and around the world.
 His commitment was tireless, and his investments in guiding and developing future generations of researchers will benefit Australia for decades to come.

-On 24th August 2018 there is a memorial event to celebrate the life and work of the Late Emeritus Professor Hal Kendig (please click here for further information).
+There was a memorial event On 24th August 2018 to celebrate the life and work of the Late Emeritus Professor Hal Kendig (please click here for further information).

 If you have stories and pictures to share, please click here and we will pass on to Hal's family.
 We know that there are many special memories to share in honour of one of AAG’s greatest treasures.